Gail Geller, ScD, MHS

 Johns Hopkins Krieger School of Arts & Sciences

-Gail Geller, ScD, MHS, is the Berman Institute’s Director of Education Initiatives and a Professor in the Department of Medicine, with joint appointments in the Bloomberg School of Public Health’s Departments of Health, Behavior & Society and Health Policy & Management, and the Krieger School of Arts & Sciences’ Department of Sociology, and an adjunct appointment in the Center for Medical Humanities and Social Medicine.
+Gail Geller, ScD, MHS, is and a Professor in the Department of Medicine, with joint appointments in the Bloomberg School of Public Health’s Departments of Health, Behavior & Society and Health Policy & Management, and the Krieger School of Arts & Sciences’ Department of Sociology, and an adjunct appointment in the Center for Medical Humanities and Social Medicine.
 As a sociologist, Dr. Geller applies the social and behavioral sciences to moral and humanistic questions in medicine and public health.
 Dr. Geller has been an active member of the ELSI (Ethical, Legal & Social Implications of Genetics) research community since its inception.
 For over 30 years, she has conducted empirical research – both quantitative and qualitative – on the ethical and social implications of genetic testing in the adult, pediatric and family contexts.
 She has been a member of two NIH Consortia: the Cancer Genetics Studies Consortium and the Informed Consent Consortium, and co-chaired the Task Force on Informed Consent for Cancer Susceptibility TestingAs former Co-director of a Fogarty International Center training grant in China, Dr. Geller taught young Chinese geneticists about the social, psychological, cultural and ethical components of their researchMore recently, she has applied her expertise in genetics to the infectious disease context.
 She served as Co-Principal Investigator of an NHGRI CEER (Center of Excellence in ELSI Research) designed to address the ELSI issues arising from the application of genomics to the prevention and treatment of infectious diseasesCurrently, she is co-investigator on an NIMH-funded study of ethics and stakeholder attitudes toward molecular epidemiology for HIV surveillance.

 Read More